Engage users on your site with a good WordPress comments plugin

 To activate the commenting feature after installing the plugin, go to Jetpack>> Settings on your WordPress dashboard and click activate buttons next to the comments module.

-It gives you automated daily website backups, brute force attack and antispam, a CDN to make your website faster, lazy loading of images and plenty of other great features to improve your website's offering.
+It gives you automated daily website backups, brute force attack and spam protection, a CDN to make your website faster, lazy loading of images and plenty of other great features to improve your website.

 Disqus is one of the most widely used commenting systems in the blogosphere.
 Since it’s not tied to any specific platform like WordPress, a single user account can be used to comment on any website regardless of the CMS.

 If you’re looking to use a third-party commenting service on your blog, Disqus might be the right option for you.

 There are a lot of benefits to using Disqus.